RidgeMaps/terms/index.md

 ## 9. Limitation of Liability
 To the maximum extent permitted by law, the developer is not liable for any injury, accident, or loss arising from use of Ridge, including but not limited to:
-- skiing accidents
+- Skiing accidents
-- incorrect navigation
+- Incorrect navigation
-- reliance on map, trail, lift, or duration data
+- Reliance on map, trail, lift, or duration data
-- device issues while skiing
+- Device issues while skiing

 Use of Ridge is entirely at your own risk.